young professionals

 Innovation, adaptability, and out-of-the-box thinking often come from fresh eyes.

 People who are younger, more in tune with emerging trends, or unburdened by the traditional “rules” of your industry.
+The traditional mentoring model often focuses on senior executives imparting their wisdom, but reverse mentorship flips that dynamic.

 When I transitioned from the NFL, I realized my football skills didn’t fully apply to building a business or climbing mountains.